 No need to limit ourselves to baking no-knead bread in our ovens.
 Which by the way turns out delicious and the smell of freshly cooked homemade bread lingers for hours.

-I have a recipe for no-knead Dutch oven bread just click here.
+I have a recipe for no-knead Dutch oven bread.

-Let your imagination run wild there are scones, desserts, layered cakes in one pot, and everyone’s favorite giant cookie dough cookies.
+Let your imagination run wild with ways to use your pot there are scones, desserts, layered cakes in one pot, and everyone’s favorite giant cookie dough cookies.

-Simmering in a Dutch oven can sometimes be confused with slow cooking.
+Simmering at low temperatures in a Dutch oven can sometimes be confused with slow cooking.

 When thinking of simmering in a Dutch oven you should be considering soups, casseroles, risottos, stews, and oats.